 “District Flood Control Works”: The District Levees, rock revetment and other District Works which provide flood protection, levee wave-wash protection, and drainage to include such drainage works as the District’s Pump Station and drainage canals.

-“District Maintained Ditch”: A ditch which is maintained by the District as part of the District Works.
+“District Maintained Ditch”: The North to South and East to West lateral ditches that run through Bradford Island are maintained by the District as part of the District Works.
 A map of all District Maintained Ditches shall be kept in the District Office.

 “Ditch”: A trench dug in the earth, in which drainage water is collected and/or transported for eventual pumping from the Island.
 The term “Ditch” includes a canal.